-Click the Export at the top of the editor to save your icon to your computer and move it over to Instagram when you’re ready.
+Click the Download at the top of the editor to save your cover to your computer, then move it over to Instagram when you’re ready.

 How to add your custom Instagram highlight cover to Instagram

-Email your design to your phone, or download it from Hub in the PicMonkey app.
+Email your design to your phone, or grab it from Hub in the PicMonkey app.